MapsPeople/docs/src/android/v3/getting-started/search.md

     public void onViewCreated(@NonNull View view, @Nullable Bundle savedInstanceState) {
         final RecyclerView recyclerView = (RecyclerView) view;
         recyclerView.setLayoutManager(new LinearLayoutManager(getContext()));
-        recyclerView.setAdapter(new SearchItemAdapter(mLocations, mMapActivity));
+        //The adapter used is implemented in next step of the guide. recyclerView.setAdapter(new SearchItemAdapter(mLocations, mMapActivity));
     }